MaraSchulze/AdventOfCode-2024-Python/README.md

 ## What is the Advent of Code?
 The Advent of Code are competitve programming tasks that are every year published in the month of December by Eric Wastl (topaz).
 For 25 days every day 2 problems appear: One immediately, the other is being unlocked after solving the first one correctly.
 Thus all in all 50 problems are available.
-For every solved problem you get a gold star.
+For every solved problem you get a star.
 You habe the chance to appear on the leaderboard if you have enough points: You get points if you are under the first 100 to solve the problem, the first gets 100, the second 99 and so on.
 A problem is unlocked at UTC-5 midnight.